 "How the hell're you going to do that?"
 Ino asked.
 "We don't even know what kind of seal it is."

 Sasori put a hand on the wall.
-"I know.
-Now stop arguing and buy me a few minutes."
+"Stop arguing and buy me a few minutes."

 Sakura nodded and took Ino's hand.
 "Let's do it.
 If he fights, he'll kill them all."

 Sakura took off and channeled chakra to her fists.
 Five minutes.
 That's all Sasori would need.

 A Root kunoichi came at her with a pair of nunchucks glowing with chakra, and Sakura suffered a graze to her thigh from the end.
 Lancing pain threw her off course, but she compensated with a bit of footwork and willpower, ignoring the pain.
 One chakra-laden punch and the kunoichi was out cold on the ground.

 Three Root operatives ganged up on Sakura, and she looked around for something to help fend them off.
 But one convulsed midair and changed into something else.
 He corrected his trajectory and rammed the shinobi next to him with a tantō through the abdomen, pinning him to the floor and then stabbing himself.
 Sakura took advantage of the distraction and pummeled the third with an elbow to the back of the neck.
 He hit the floor and didn't move.
 Ino joined her, panting, and they exchanged a look of grim determination.

 Sasori channeled chakra through his strings and caressed the invisible doorway, looking for the crux of the seal.
 It wasn't complicated, but unless he found the crux, this would take longer than they had.
 And he hated to waste time.
 Top left corner.
 That was where the chakra circulated.
 He performed a round of hand seals and sent his chakra into the cornerstone of the seal, overloading it.